madeline-scyphers/Procyon-Wiki/docs/Factions/Cobalt Syndicate.md

   - Jax (leader, cold, killer, arrogant).
   - Keve (captain, augmented, defiant, enterprising).
   - Sephua (Jax’s sibling, thug, daring, envious, gambler).
 turf: The Pit, a mining quarry on Aleph (HQ).
-A major berth and associated docks on [[Procyon/Rin/Warren|Procyon/Rin/Warren]].
+A major berth and associated docks on [Warren](../Procyon/Rin/Warren.md#).
 quirks: Every member wears a solid blue stripe somewhere on their clothing.
 A blue stripe on the walls of docks and warehouses is a call to action.
 situation: Jax has taken over shipping lanes between Aleph and the Core worlds.
-He’s angered a number of powerful Guild [[Factions|Factions]], and the secret wars between them are nearing a violent outburst.
+He’s angered a number of powerful Guild [Factions](Factions.md), and the secret wars between them are nearing a violent outburst.
 Jax has been stockpiling.
 ---
 ## Tier